DevonSmith/DevonSmith.github.io/cs460/hw4/index.md

 ### Step 1: Creation of an Empty MVC Project

-I started this by creating a directory in my CS460 repository and adding a directory for the new project.
-I then started Visual Studio and created a new empty MVC application and added my ```.gitignore``` file to the base directory of the project.
-This could be done in the root of the entire repository but I prefer that each of the projects be their own self-sustaining directory.
-This way if I want to branch them into smaller projects later I can without much effort.
+I began by creating a directory in my CS460 repository and adding a directory for the new project.
+Then I started Visual Studio, created a new empty MVC application, and added my ```.gitignore``` file to the base directory of the project.
+This could be done in the root of the entire repository, but I prefer that each project be in their own self-sustaining directory so that I can easily branch them into smaller projects in the future if I find it beneficial.

 ### Step 2: Initial Setup and Creating the Home Page

 #### Setting up the Layout

-The first thing I did was add some links to pages for the menubar at the top of the page.
+First, I added some links to pages for the menubar at the top of the page.
 I added the ```@HtmlActionLink()``` razorform elements to the menu.
-The menu would let you navigate but there was no idication of what page you were on.
-By default the "active" class was not being placed on the pages that you were currently on.
-So I added a ```ViewContext``` check that would allow me to add the class to the appropriate menu element.
-This was not the first time I have worked with .NET MVC, I worked with OrchardProject previously for content management.
-I used the code I had created for that project here.
+The menu allowed navigation, but provided no indication of the currently active page because by default the "active" class was not being placed on the active page.
+I solved this by adding a ```ViewContext``` check that allowed me to add the class to the appropriate menu element.
+This wasn't the first time I'd worked with .NET MVC; I worked with OrchardProject previously for content management, so I used the code I had created for that project here.
 I used a ternary operator to choose which class is attached to the ```<li>``` item.

 ```html
 <div class="navbar-collapse collapse">